Baltimore and Annapolis Railroad

-Annapolis and Baltimore Short Line
+Annapolis and Baltimore Shortline

-Origins

-The Baltimore & Annapolis Railroad was chartered in 1880, by a group of New England promoters as the Annapolis and Baltimore Short Line and began running in March 1887.
+The Baltimore & Annapolis Railroad was chartered in 1880, by a group of New England promoters as the Annapolis and Baltimore Shortline and began running on March 3, 1887.
 This freight and passenger line was an integral link between Annapolis and Baltimore, transporting almost two million passengers per year until competition from nearby highways forced the railroads' closure.
 It was the second railroad to serve Annapolis and provided a faster connection to Baltimore, taking a more direct path along the north shore of the Severn River and then crossing the river into Annapolis.
 The railroad transformed the once-secluded banks of the Severn to a series of suburban communities.

-The railroad started as a steam powered line running from Bladen Street in Annapolis, crossing the wide Severn River estuary on a long timber trestle, and on to Clifford on the B&O line, where it used the B&O tracks to terminate at Camden Station in Baltimore.
-Because the A&B Short Line created an almost straight line southeast from Baltimore it snatched much of the Baltimore-Annapolis trade away from the Annapolis, Washington & Baltimore Railroad on which passengers had to change trains at Annapolis Junction.
+The railroad started as a steam powered line running from a station in Annapolis, on Bladen Street just south of St. John's College, crossing the wide Severn River estuary on a long timber trestle, and on to Clifford on the B&O line, where it used the B&O tracks to terminate at Camden Station in Baltimore.
+Because the A&B Shortline created an almost straight line southeast from Baltimore it snatched much of the Baltimore-Annapolis trade away from the Annapolis, Washington & Baltimore Railroad on which passengers had to change trains at Odenton or Annapolis Junction.

 At some point prior to 1892, a small connecting line was built between the A&B and the AW&B at the Bay Ridge Junction wye where the AW&B met the Annapolis and Bay Ridge Railroad.

+Baltimore & Annapolis Shortline

 Reorganization

-Business was slim in the early years, and in 1893 the railroad was sold to George Burnham Jr. and reorganized as the Baltimore & Annapolis Short Line the next year.
-Universally it was called simply “The Annapolis Short Line.”
+Business was slim in the early years, and in 1893 the railroad was sold to George Burnham Jr. and reorganized as the Baltimore & Annapolis Shortline the next year.
+Universally it was called simply “The Annapolis Shortline.”

 Modernization

+In 1906 the B&A began the process of electrifying its line which had been steam-powered since it opened.
+That process was completed in 1908 and it changed its name to the Maryland Electric Railways Company, providing clean, comfortable, faster, and more frequent service.
+That same year, the Washington, Baltimore and Annapolis Electric Railway built an electric rail line between Baltimore and Washington that ran adjacent to, and just to the west of, the B&A tracks between Linthicum and Clifford.
+Despite the upgrade, steam-powered trains continued to operate on the line until 1919.